mendix/docs-site-test/content/en/docs/howto7/extensibility/charts-tutorials/charts-theme.md

     ![chart editor](/attachments/howto7/extensibility/charts-tutorials/charts-theme/charts-toggle-editor-open.png)

-    {{% alert type="warning" %}}Please note that the editor changes will not persist.
+    {{% alert color="warning" %}}Please note that the editor changes will not persist.
 They need to be stored in the advanced settings of the widget or stored in the theme.{{% /alert %}}

 12. In the desktop modeler, set **Mode** in the chart widget to **Advanced**, to remove the Toggle Editor button.

-    {{% alert type="warning" %}}Please note that the theme settings only apply to charts in Advanced or Developer mode.{{% /alert %}}
+    {{% alert color="warning" %}}Please note that the theme settings only apply to charts in Advanced or Developer mode.{{% /alert %}}

 ### 3.2 Adding a Theme Configuration